What you need to know

 Music Industry Taskforce

 The MU has received horrendous reports of cancelled tours and rearranged flights due to failures in the US work visa processing mechanism.
-In response, the MU and BU invited industry organisations to form a taskforce to look at how these issues can best be addressed.
+In response, the Musicians’ Union (MU) and British Underground (BU) invited industry organisations to form a taskforce to look at how these issues can best be addressed.

 The taskforce met for the first time in December 2015 and are now consulting a wider industry group of musicians and managers who have suffered under the current process.

 One of the priorities for the taskforce is lobbying for greater parity between UK and US visa costs and processes.
 The cost of a four-piece British band requiring work visas and petitions for a US tour can be in the region of $6000 and can often take months to process.
 At the end of the process the band members have to attend an interview at the US Embassy to get their visas.
 In contrast the cost of Certificates of Sponsorship for a similar-sized American band to tour the UK would be as little as £21.00 (rising by a couple of hundred pounds if a 3rd party immigration company is used), and the entire process can be done in one day without the need for the band members to go anywhere or submit their passports.
 Unpaid showcases can be done in the UK by US bands, without the need for any immigration applications or expense, as long as they are not directly selling any merchandise.
 This disparity is a huge disincentive and obstacle to British acts performing in the US.

 According to PRS for Music Foundation, visa costs represent 18% of the total amount requested by International Showcase Fund applicants and Joe Frankland of the PRS for Music Foundation says, “It’s fair to say that roughly 50% of those invited to showcase at SXSW aren’t able to attend, partly due to the restrictive costs of visas.”